I Got Sick of Getting Rugged, So I Built a Rug-Pull Detection Engine in Rust

 So I built a Telegram bot that runs the entire detection engine – same analysis, same on‑chain checks, same risk scoring.
 No separate codebase, no watered‑down version.

-/start– receive a welcome message listing all 5 supported chains.- Paste any
+/start– receives a welcome message that lists all 5 supported chains.- Paste any

-0x…address – inline buttons ask which chain the address belongs to. - Tap a chain – the bot returns a full scan report right in the chat.
+0x…address – inline buttons appear asking which chain the address belongs to. - Tap a chain – the bot returns a full scan report directly in the chat.

 - Risk score